VictorTirado/Game-Development/README.md

+# Wizard's Power

 This is a game for development subject.
-The game was made by Víctor Tirado and Manel Mourelo.
+The game was made by VÃ­ctor Tirado and Manel Mourelo.

 Github repository: https://github.com/VictorTirado/Game-Development